JamieBort/Learning-Directory/Git/pull_request/pull_request_templates/my_pull_request_templates/PULL_REQUEST_TEMPLATE_template.md

 ## Related Tickets & Documents

 <!--
-For pull requests that relate or close an issue, please include them below.
+For pull requests that relate or close an issue, please link to them below.
 We like to follow [Github's guidance on linking issues to pull requests](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue).

 For example having the text: "closes #1234" would connect the current pull